Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 - Gain proficiency in Fortran, from installation to mastering essential commands.
 - Understand the basic to advanced principles of Thermal Effects in SHG.
 - Learn FDM and how to apply it for solving nonlinear optics problems computationally.
-- Access and utilize real codes used in cutting-edge research.
+- Access and utilize real codes used in this cutting-edge research.
 - Clearly comprehend the research findings and understand the potential for future exploration in this area.

 **Prerequisites**: